 Applicants must:

-- Be financially responsible for school aged child(ren) and receiving Child Benefit for them.
-By school aged we mean children aged between 4-17 years old who will be returning to school in the autumn.
+- Be financially responsible for school-aged child(ren) and receiving Child Benefit for them**.
+By school-aged, we mean children aged between 4 and 17 years old, who will be returning to school in the autumn.

 Only one application per household will be considered.